The John Cowan Memorial Scholarship

 your higher education.

-In addition, the following additional conditions are desirable, but not required:
+The following qualifications are desirable, but not mandatory:

 1. Grade point average of 3.25 or higher